‘The Irish Church Music Scene’

 The last fifty years have brought considerable change and, in certain quarters, some decay.
 In Northern Ireland, of course, the notorious “Troubles”, during the latter part of the last century, adversely affected all aspects of life.
 Today, while musical standards in some Irish cathedrals and churches are higher than ever, in other places of worship choirs may be depleted or even non -existent, with recorded music being used where an organist is unavailable.
 In these challenging times every effort is being made both to support those who are in church posts and to encourage and fully equip those called to undertake what is a very important ministry.
 When talent is combined with total commitment and a capacity for hard work almost anything is possible.
 Much has been achieved.
 As we look to the future, there are good grounds for optimism.

 Harry Grindle (1935-2013) was Organist and Master of the Choristers at St Anne’s Cathedral, Belfast and subsequently Head of the Music Department at Stranmillis University College.
 His important study of Irish Cathedral Music was published in 1989 and his memoir, Reprise….an Irish church musician looks back, in 2009.
-He was awarded an MBE in 2009 and is thought to the first Irish musician to have been conferred with a Lambeth Doctorate (2005).
+He was awarded an MBE in 2009 and is thought to have been the first Irish musician to receive a Lambeth Doctorate (2005).